meerkat-code/meerkat_country_server/README.md

 ### Configuring Nginx and SSL certificates
 If necessary, install and use [Certbot](https://certbot.eff.org/) to create SSL certificates for your domain.
 Make sure the certificates are mapped into Nginx Docker container correctly by setting the environment variables in country-specific docker-compose configuration files in the country configurations repo.

+### Configuring hash salt for Nest
+Meerkat Nest uses salted hashing to anonymise the data.
+To make this secure, a salt file must be added.
+The location of this salt file is defined in the implementation specific docker-compose file.
+The sal file can be any file containing UTF-8 text.

 ### Configuring backups

 #### Setting up S3